tablelandnetwork/rigs/research/eip-draft_token_reputation.md

 ### Stake and Unstake

-An owner SHALL be able to "soft" stake and unstake their token.
+An owner (or operator) SHALL be able to "soft" stake and unstake their token.
 Staking and unstaking a token SHOULD NOT require a change to the ownership of the token itself but simply emit events that signal the on-chain action taken.
 Staking a token with `function stake(...)` signals that the owner is staking their token to accrue reputation, such as earning block-based rewards, while the token cannot be sold during this state; reputation SHOULD be earned for good behavior during this token state.
 Unstaking a token with `function unstake(...)` signals that the owner no longer wishes to stake the token and is available to be sold; reputation SHOULD NOT be earned while in an unstaked state.

 The following defines the function signatures for these methods: